wp-plugins/event-calendar-ticketing/readme.txt

 * Optionally manage regular non-ticket events and ticket-related events separately.

 * Optionally display individual calendars for non-ticket events or ticket-related, or display a calendar with both types of events combined.

-* **Generate reports** of event attendees and related data to quickly get a view of who you're expecting to attend.
-Sort your report by any field in the report.
-Plus, you can print your reports or export them to CSV/Excel or PDF files

 * Don't want to sell tickets for a particular event?
 No problem, just publish the event in WooCommerce with an empty price.
 The event instantly becomes a full event listing with no purchase options.